Aetopia/how-to-do-disable-vsync-mcbe-windows/README.md

 - Go into client's settings or configuration section.

 - Find the relevant option for disabling V-Sync.

-> [!CAUTION]
-> - Sometimes, clients might not be able to disable V-Sync correctly.
-> - Consider disabling V-Sync via [your GPU's configuration software](#disabling-v-sync-at-the-driver-level).

 ### Using a dedicated mod for disabling V-Sync.